How to Prepare Business Plans Your Lenders Will Love

 The Business Concept section may include the following documents:

-1. Executive Summary.
+- Executive Summary.
 An executive summary is a one or two-page document that quickly and concisely summarizes the plan.
-Readers should be able to look at the executive summary and get a high-level understanding of what to expect in the remainder of the business plan.
+Readers should be able to look at the executive summary and understand what to expect in the remainder of the business plan.

-2. Business Description.
-A business description is exactly what it sounds like.
-It’s a document that describes your business, from what it provides to how it’s structured to goals, mission, and purpose.
-Write the business description section as if the reader has no understanding of your business.
+- Business Description.
+A business description is precisely what it sounds like.
+It’s a document that describes your business, from what it provides to its structure to its goals, mission, and purpose.
+Write the business description section as if the reader does not understand your business.

-3. Product or Service Description.
-Use this section to describe your products or services and what makes them unique to the market.
+- Product or Service Description.
+Use this section to describe your products or services and what makes them unique.
 It’s important to emphasize why your product or service is different and is positioned to be successful.

 The Market Analysis